2026 fare guide

 Class 4 versus Class 5

-Class 4 is four axles (often a single-unit large box truck or a dually pickup with a triple-axle trailer).
-Class 5 is the canonical five-axle articulated semi: tractor with three axles plus a tandem-axle trailer.
-Most over-the-road freight crossing Ohio is Class 5, billed at $0.226 per mile E-ZPass, $58.75 full route westbound.
+Class 4 is low 5-axle and high 4-axle vehicles.
+Class 5 is low 6-axle and high 5-axle vehicles, including the canonical articulated semi: 3-axle tractor plus tandem-axle trailer.
+Most over-the-road freight crossing Ohio is Class 5, billed at $0.226 per mile E-ZPass, $59.00 full route westbound.

 E-ZPass break-even for occasional drivers

-E-ZPass charges a $25 refundable deposit per transponder plus a $0.75 monthly maintenance fee (waived in any month with 30+ trips).
-For a Class 1 car the per-trip saving on the full westbound route is $8.75 ($27.75 cash minus $19.00 E-ZPass).
-Two and a half full crossings clear the deposit; three crossings clear the deposit and 24 months of maintenance fees together.
+E-ZPass setup is a $25 initial deposit per transponder (a prepaid balance your tolls draw from) plus a one-time $3 activation charge, and a $0.75 monthly transponder lease fee (waived in any month with 30+ single trips).
+For a Class 1 car the per-trip saving on the full westbound route is $8.75 ($27.75 cash minus $19.00 E-ZPass), so two full round trips outweigh the $28 outlay.

-On a shorter run like Cleveland to Toledo (154 miles), the saving per crossing is roughly $5, so the deposit clears in five trips.
-Even a Cleveland-to-Akron-area driver who uses the Turnpike a handful of times a year typically comes out ahead on E-ZPass, as long as the transponder is set up correctly and not left lapsed.
+On a shorter run like Cleveland to Toledo (109 miles), the saving per crossing is $3.75, so the outlay clears in eight trips.
+Even a driver who uses the Turnpike a handful of times a year typically comes out ahead on E-ZPass, as long as the transponder is set up correctly and not left lapsed.

 For the full break-even math by trip frequency, see the E-ZPass versus cash comparison or the commuter projector.